Robert Rowland (politician): Political career

 Writing for the Daily Telegraph in September 2019, Rowland warned that the UK was giving up a claim to accumulated profits from the European Investment Bank in the proposed European Union withdrawal agreement.
 In the same article he also argued that large eurozone liabilities and the highly leveraged way that the Bank lends puts it at risk of a banking crisis.

 On 9 July 2019, Rowland's Twitter activities received national attention when he tweeted at David Lammy, MP: "Lammy, you're [sic] first port of call should be the Chicago School of Economics.
 Complete 3 years and then you might understand 10% of what we all understand.
 Ignorance and race baiting is your signature tune."
 Twitter users pointed out that the Chicago School of Economics is not an actual university, but a school of thought; and that American degrees would in any case require four years, not three.
 David Lammy also said that he had, in fact, attended Harvard University.

 The following day, on 10 July 2019, Rowland tweeted: "We are behind all our fisherman and the restoration of sovereignty over our waters.
 200 miles of exclusion zone with any foreign fishing vessel given the same treatment as the Belgrano!
 Well done June.
 We are 110% behind you and will ensure you give ‘em hell on committee."
 His threat to sink foreign civilian fishing vessels was widely shared and criticised on social media.

-On 9 October 2020, Rowland spoke in favour of re-electing Donald Trump in the 2020 Presidential Election in a debate at the Durham Union Society.
+On 9 October 2020, Rowland spoke in favour of re-electing Donald Trump in the 2020 United States presidential election in a debate at the Durham Union Society.